nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Cons:

-* Requires subscription for unlimited subtasks, file uploads and assignment of tasks → not really applicable to Jim as it is a personal task manager
+* Requires subscription for unlimited subtasks, file uploads and assignment of tasks